-Allow direct access, including .php files, to these directories This option should be used as sparingly as possible.
-Each and every directory placed in this list is no longer protected by Server Protection and can be potentially used as an entry point to hacking your site.
+Allow direct access, including .php files, to these directories This option should be used sparingly as possible.
+Each and every directory placed in this list is no longer protected by Server Protection AT ALL and can be potentially used as an entry point to hacking your site.
+To be clear, if an attacker uploads a malicious file in one of these directories by exploiting a vulnerability which allows them to upload predictably named files in predictably named folders they will be able to access it over the web.
+This is how sites get hacked.
 As far as we know there are only three cases when its use is even marginally justifiable:

-• If you have installed another Joomla!, WordPress, phpBB, Coppermine gallery or any other PHP application in a subdirectory of your site.
+- If you have installed another Joomla!, WordPress, or any other PHP application in a subdirectory of your site.
 For example, if you are trying to restore a copy of your site inside a directory named test in your site's root you have to add test to this list.
-This is the one and only usage scenario which doesn't compromise your site's security.

-- Some templates and template frameworks may wrap their CSS and Javscript inside PHP files in order to deliver them compressed to your browser.
+This is the one and only usage scenario which doesn't compromise your site's security. - Some templates and template frameworks may wrap their CSS and Javascript inside PHP files in order to deliver them compressed to your browser.
 While this is a valid technique, it's possible that the list of PHP files is too big to track down and include in the first list of the Exceptions section.
 In this case you may consider putting the template subdirectory containing those files in this list. - Some extensions do something silly: they place files inside your site's tmp or cache directories and expect them to be directly accessible from the web.
 This is plain wrong because these directories are designed to be protected system directories where direct access should not be allowed, most notably because they might contain sensitive information.
-However, if you have such extensions -most notably certain Javascript and CSS minifiers-you need a way to allow direct access to those directories.
+However, if you have such extensions you need a way to allow direct access to those directories.